JustAct: A Framework for Auditable Multi-Agent Systems Regulated by Inter-Organisational Policies: Related work

+\textit{Curie}~\cite{DBLP:conf/codaspy/CelikAASMU19} is an existing distributed medical data sharing system.
+Like JustAct, Curie encodes agents' permission to act in communicable policies.
+And specifically like the original \brane and the version that instantiated JustAct, Curie is specialised for the sharing of medical data, whose sensitive nature motivates an emphasis on controlling how data is shared.
+In fact, Curie goes further, surpassing what has been developed for JustAct, as is discussed in \Cref{sec:no_privacy_from_the_actor}: in Curie, the kind of cryptographic methods in \Cref{sec:related_privacy_preserving_computation} decouple the checking of permission from the observation of the sensitive policy information on which permission depends.
+So our case study system cannot reproduce every Curie usage scenario.
+For example, in Curie, a hospital's sharing policy can be conditioned on user data surpassing a threshold of differential privacy \cite{DBLP:conf/sp/MohasselZ17}, which depends on the data itself, but the policy decision only requires processing the data in homomorphically encrypted form \cite{DBLP:journals/tjs/DoanMGD23}.

+However, upon closer inspection, Curie and JustAct make largely orthogonal contributions.
+Curie also cannot reproduce our case study system.
+Curie policies are statically distributed, and specify local requirements.
+In contrast, JustAct generalises how agents represent and disseminate policies, affording ad hoc system reconfiguration via agreements and statements, as we demonstrated in our case study, \eg, where hospitals delegate power on the fly.

-Future work can explore the viability of systems that support policies that express multi-agent power dynamics \textit{and} permission dependent on (safely contained) action effects.
-What would this policy language look like and which features could it inherit from \slick or the Curie policy language?
+Future work can explore the combination of the best features of JustAct and Curie.
+Can Curie can be reframed as a JustAct implementation?
+Which systems support policies that express multi-agent power dynamics that are dependent, but do not reveal the the underlying policies?
+Which policy languages are rich enough to express these complex relationships, yet constrained enough to afford the application of the necessary cryptographic protocols?
+What would such policy languages look like and which features can they inherit from \slick or the Curie policy language?
 In which cases is the increased computational burden on auditors acceptable?
 Which problems can these very expressive policies help to solve?